jprusik/map-the-web-draft/README.md

 ```

 Example: <https://github.com/bitwarden/map-the-web/releases/latest/download/forms.v1.json>

-Build filenames include the schema major version (e.g. `forms.v1.json`).
-When a
-breaking schema change is released, both `forms.v1.json` and `forms.v2.json` can
-coexist in the same release, allowing legacy consumers to continue fetching the
-version they support.

 Each release includes a `manifest.json` with build metadata (timestamp, git SHA,
 and per-map schema versions) that consumers can use to check staleness or verify